 I remember learning how to solder like it was yesterday.
-What I remember most is just feeling awkward, like watching a baby deer try to walk for the first time.
-Soldering is one of the most important skills to have when working on your guitar, as you can do so much with it.
-I always hear people say “I’m not good at soldering” or “I can never do that”.
+What I remember most is just feeling awkward, like watching a baby deer trying to walk for the first time.
+Soldering is one of the most critical skills to have when working on your guitar, as you can do so much with it.
+I always hear people say “I’m not good at soldering” or “I can never do that.”
 Because of this, you see those cheap “clip on” harnesses and connections.
-This is cool and all, but what happens when that connection fails?
+That’s cool and all, but what happens when that connection fails?

 Use The Right Soldering Iron.

 Yep.
 This is a big one.
 There are many types of soldering irons out there, and choosing one can be a little confusing.
 We have a few varieties laying around the shop, but our main workhorse is the Weller® WD-1 and WP-80 pencil.
 Is this a little overkill for the home enthusiast?
 Definitely.
 However, if you’re going to be soldering a lot, we really recommend this model for a few reasons: Weller® makes excellent products, and this model is a Temperature Controlled Soldering Station.

 Having a temperature regulated iron is helpful because you might be just attaching a wire to a switch one minute, then the next you are heating a baseplate or back of a pot, which disperses more heat.
 Cooking your solder too hot can damage parts of the guitar: it can make the solder too “watery” and if it drips, it’s easy to ruin a 5-way switch with it.
 If your soldering iron or pencil doesn’t get too hot, you’ll be there forever waiting for the back of the volume pot to cook, and you might get a Cold Solder Joint.

 Here’s a useful tip: DO NOT USE SOLDERING GUNS AROUND PICKUPS.
 Soldering Guns are so powerful that you can degauss, or de-mag your magnets in your pickups.
 We never use these – we always make sure we use a Soldering Pencil.